Ovalle: Climate

-The climate is semi-desertic with subtropical influence, with long summers and short winters.
-Ovalle has hot and dry summers, with temperatures in the range 22–40°C, occasionally with temperatures above 43°C. Thunderstorms can hit the city in February and March, but this happens normally in the surrounding areas of Ovalle.
-Winters are humid and fresh, and is when rains occur.
+The climate is semi-desertic.
+Ovalle has hot and dry summers, with temperatures in the range 22–33 °C. Winters are humid and fresh, and is when rains occur.
 The temperatures in winter are generally lower than nearby cities like La Serena or Punitaqui, due to cold winds that come from the Andes through the Ovalle valley.
-Temperatures rarely fall below -5°C, but when polar waves affect the area, temperatures can drop down to -12°C.
+Temperatures rarely fall below -5 °C.

 Administration

 As a commune, Ovalle is a third-level administrative division of Chile administered by a municipal council, headed by an alcalde who is directly elected every four years.
 The 2012-2016 alcalde is Claudio Rentería Larrondo.

 Within the electoral divisions of Chile, Ovalle is represented in the Chamber of Deputies by Pedro Velásquez (Ind.) and Matías Walker (PDC) as part of the 8th electoral district, (together with Coquimbo and Río Hurtado).
 The commune is represented in the Senate by Gonzalo Uriarte (UDI) and Jorge Pizarro Soto (PDC) as part of the 4th senatorial constituency (Coquimbo Region).